-The fine decorative interior of the Anglican church of Christ Church Bong Bong in the NSW Southern Highlands was commissioned by the widow of the local landowner Charles Throsby in 1884.
+The Anglican church of Christ Church Bong Bong in the NSW Southern Highlands was built in 1845 on the estate of local landowner Charles Throsby (1799-1854).

-Overview The Futurist Room is one of several themed ‘character lounges’ in Sydney’s iconic State Theatre.
-It was designed by Henry E. White in the 1920s and presents an intriguing, Jazz Age vision of the future.
-Murals across each wall depict angular panels painted in soft pastel colours and bordered with gold leaf, reminiscent of the cubist and modernist art of...
+Overview The Futurist Room is one of several themed ‘character lounges’ in Sydney’s State Theatre.
+It was designed by Henry E. White in the 1920s and presents an intriguing Jazz Age vision of the future.
+Murals on each wall depict angular panels in soft pastel colours bordered with gold leaf in the Art Deco style.
+Condition By the end of...